kyungjae-lee/mcu-peripheral-drivers/lessons_learned.md

-## Exercise: Toggling On-board LED at Button Press
+## Exercise 02: Toggling On-board LED with On-board Button

 * Write a program to toggle the on-board LED whenever the on-board button is pressed.
 * In the case of STM32F407 Discovery board, when the user button is pressed, the GPIO pin connected to it is pulled to HIGH.
 (Check the schematic of the board.
 It is board specific!)